-Your laptop may be slow, but that doesn't mean you need to replace it.
+Your old laptop may be slow, but that doesn't mean you need to replace it.
 Through heavy use, your notebook will collect a ton of excess files and programs, not to mention some literal dust.
 The parts will age, and software updates will become more demanding.
 But don't worry, we're here to help speed things up.

-But before you go computer shopping, there are a few hardware and software fixes you should try.
-A little time, a screwdriver and a few settings changes can have your laptop running as though it were new.
-Here are 13 ways to speed up your system.
+But before you go shopping for a new workstation, there are a few hardware and software fixes you should try.
+A little time, a screwdriver and a few tweaks in the settings can have your laptop running like new.
+Here are 12 ways to speed up your system.

-You should have at least 8GB of RAM.
+Your laptop should have at least 8GB of RAM.
 These days, your best bet is to buy your laptop with that much memory, as more and more manufacturers are soldering it to the motherboard, making it impossible to add more.
-A number of laptops still let you open them up, and RAM is relatively cheap.
+A number of laptops still let you open them up, however, and RAM is relatively cheap.
 If you have 4GB, upgrade to 8GB, as the additional memory will probably cost you less than $25.
 16GB, 32GB, and even 64GB upgrades are on the table, depending on your laptop.

 Unused programs take up storage on your hard drive and can suck resources from the CPU.
 Delete the junk to free up space and processing power for a faster computer.
 Be sure to check your library files for any junk that may stick around.

-The animations in your OS look cool, but they take up resources that could be going elsewhere.
+The animations in your OS might look cool, but they take up precious resources that could be going elsewhere.

 1. Search for "View advanced system settings."